Single in Seoul: Casting

 In June 2020, Lee Dong-wook and Im Soo-jung were offered to play Park Yeong-ho, an instructor and influencer, and Lim Soo-jung, the editor-in-chief of a publishing company respectively.
 Lee Dong-wook and Im Soo-jung worked in Search: WWW, though Dong-wook's appearance was short.

 Filming

-Filming began in mid-November 2020 and is scheduled to last for three months.
+The principal photography began on November 14, 2020, and is scheduled to last for three months.